Parodied in Film Film Film, showing how at the end of the production, there is little left of writer's original work.

 Ralph Bakshi's Cool World suffered from perhaps the more extensive cases of Executive Meddling.
 Originally, the movie was supposed to be about half-doodle/half-human Debbie Dallas, out to kill her human father for causing her to exist.
 The executives secretly rewrote the script and handed it back to Bakshi, changing the animated horror/thriller story to one about an artist getting trapped by his own creation.
 Bakshi also intended to have Drew Barrymore as the female lead, but instead they stuck him with Kim Basinger, who thought that it was a children's movie.

-As a result of the casting change, Basinger wanted to downgrade the film's original R rating to PG.
+As a result of the casting change, Basinger supported the studio's attempts to downgrade the film's original R rating to PG.
 This didn't quite work, as the final version of the film ended up being PG-13.